aiidateam/aiida-firecrest/README.md

 #### Mocking PyFirecREST

-These set of test do not gurantee that the firecrest protocol is working, but it's very usefull to quickly check if `aiida-firecrest` is behaving as it's expected to do.
+These set of test do not gurantee that the firecrest protocol is working, but it's very useful to quickly check if `aiida-firecrest` is behaving as it's expected to do.
 To run just simply use `pytest`.

 If these tests, pass and still you have trouble in real deploymeny that means your installed version of pyfirecrest is behaving differently from what `aiida-firecrest` expects in `MockFirecrest` in `tests/tests_mocking_pyfirecrest/conftest.py`.
-In order to solve that, first spot what is different and then solve or raise to `pyfirecrest` if relevant.
+If there is no version of `aiida-firecrest` available that supports your `pyfirecrest` version and if down/upgrading your `pyfirecrest` to a supported version is not an option, you might try the following:
+- open an issue on the `aiida-firecrest` repository on GitHub to request supporting your version of pyfirecrest
+- if you feel up to finding the discrepancy and fixing it within `aiida-firecrest`, open a PR instead
+- if you think the problem is a bug in `pyfirecrest`, open an issue there

+Either way, make sure to report which version of `aiida-firecrest` and `pyfirecrest` you are using.